davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.2.6 =

+* ReorgWidget for easier manipulation of the agenda
+* Fix for persistence of security options

+= 6.2.5 =

+* Timer image file upload security improvement

 = 6.2.4 =